-If you have a hard time breathing comfortably, find relief with Johnston Health.
+If you have a hard time breathing comfortably, find relief with UNC Health Johnston.
 Through our pulmonary tests, you’ll learn more about your respiratory condition and how to start treatment.

 Symptoms of Breathing Issues

 You may have a lung illness, inflammation, or infection if you’re experiencing:

 - Shortness of breath with or without exercise

 After you’re tested for lung or breathing issues, your doctor will follow up with you about next steps.
 If necessary, you’ll receive a referral to a pulmonologist—a lung doctor—for treatment.